Revolux/Revoswitcher/ccminer/README.txt

                           scrypt      use to mine Scrypt coins
                           scrypt:N    use to mine Scrypt-N (:10 for 2048 iterations)
-                          scrypt-jane use to mine Chacha coins like Cache and Ultracoin s3          use to mine 1coin
+                          scrypt-jane use to mine Chacha coins like Cache and Ultracoin s3          use to mine 1coin (ONE)
+                          sha256t     use to mine OneCoin (OC)
+                          sia         use to mine SIA
                           sib         use to mine Sibcoin
                           skein       use to mine Skeincoin
                           skein2      use to mine Woodcoin
+                          skunk       use to mine Signatum
+                          timetravel  use to mine MachineCoin
+                          tribus      use to mine Denarius
                           x11evo      use to mine Revolver
                           x11         use to mine DarkCoin
                           x14         use to mine X14Coin